ykakarap/kubecon-na-22-capi-lab/lifecycle-hooks.md

 ```

 > **Optional**
-> If you are curious, take a look at `.status.handlers` of the `printer-extension` resource by doing `kubectl get extensionconfig printer-extension -o jsonpath='{.status.handlers}'`.
+> If you are curious, take a look at `.status.handlers` of the `printer-extension` resource by running `kubectl get extensionconfig printer-extension -o jsonpath='{.status.handlers}'`.
 This lists down all the lifecycle events the extension server supports.

 ## Extension in Action

 Now that we have the extension server running and registered with Cluster API let's see it in action.
 The extension server is configured to receive the following events:

-- `BeforeClusterCreate` - Receives before the cluster topology is created.
+- `BeforeClusterCreate` - Receives event before the cluster topology is created.
 - `AfterControlPlaneInitialized` - Receives event after the control plane is reachable for the first time.
 - `BeforeClusterUpgrade` - Receives event before the cluster topology is upgraded.
-- `AfterControlPlaneUpgrade` - Receives event after the control plane is upgraded and before the upgrade is propagated to machine deployments.
+- `AfterControlPlaneUpgrade` - Receives event after the control plane is upgraded and before the upgrade is propagated to MachineDeployments.
 - `AfterClusterUpgrade` - Receives event after the cluster is fully upgraded.
 - `BeforeClusterDelete` - Receives event before cluster is deleted.